semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ### 4.6.1 Continuous Deployment Pipeline

-Open one of the following files depending on the cloud you’re using to review the canary deployment pipeline:
+Depending on your cloud, open one of the following files:

   - AWS: `.semaphore/deploy-canary-aws.yml`
   - GCP: `.semaphore/deploy-canary-gcp.yml`
   - DO: `.semaphore/deploy-canary-digitalocean.yml`

-We’ll focus on the DO deployment, but the process is the same for all clouds.
+We’ll focus on the DO deployment but the process is the same for all clouds.

 The pipeline consists of three blocks:

-**Push**: the push block takes the docker image that we built earlier and uploads it to a cloud Docker registry.
+**Push**: the push block takes the docker image that we built earlier and uploads it to Docker Hub.
 The image must be in a place that is accessible by the Kubernetes cluster.
 This block imports a secret “dockerhub” secret:

 ``` yaml
 . . .